Slow Cooker Greek Rice

 - Sprinkle the rice with the rest of the crumbled Feta and sliced green onions and serve!

-Slow Cooker Rice Casserole with Green Chiles and Cheese ~ Kalyn’s Kitchen
+- Slow Cooker Rice with Sausage and Peppers

 Weekend Food Prep: